apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 and the Seata Transaction Coordinator cluster group pointed to by its `Virtual Group Mapping` is `default`.
 This microservice instance `a-service` exposes a single Restful API GET endpoint as `/hello`, and the business function `aMethod` of this Restful API endpoint uses a common local transaction annotation.
-If this microservice is based on Spring Boot,
+If this microservice is based on Spring Boot 2,

 ```java
 import org.springframework.transaction.annotation.Transactional;